nick92/Enso-OS/panther_launcher/README.md

 # Panther Launcher

-A tweaked version of a fork of Slingshot Launcher.
-Built in Xfce Panel Plugin with added functionality such as being able to 'Star' items for easier future use
+A fork of a fork originally 'Slingshot Launcher' by the elementary team

+Changed to work with Xfce Panel with added functionality such as being able to 'Save' items

 ## Installing and Running

+### Dependencies

+	libgnome-menu-3-dev
+	libxfce4panel-2.0-dev
+	libplank-dev
+	libxfce4util-dev
+	libxfconf-0-dev

+### Build and install

 Just type from a command line: